rozwalak/Vibe_Analysis/refinement_workflow.md

 - breadth5 [% of positions in the reference genome covered by a minimum of 5 reads]
 - breadth10 [% of positions in the reference genome covered by a minimum of 10 reads]

+## Change #6
+Here, I ask for changes in the visualisation of mapping_statistics.